What Is Omnichannel Commerce? A Guide to Benefits and Trends

-Today, more and more brands are exploring the benefits of omnichannel.
-Shifting from single-channel or multichannel to omnichannel commerce takes a lot of time and effort.
-But it will all be worth it.
+Today, more and more brands are exploring the benefits of omnichannel — making your own shift from single-channel or multichannel to an omnichannel strategy will ultimately be worth your time and effort.

 Single-channel commerce sells through one sales channel, for example as a store-only or web-only business